SueTan309/SuperStore-Sale-Analysis/README.md

 - Monitoring, analyzing sale market trends and consumers’ feedback in these top-performing state to stay ahead of competitor and sustain growth.

+## CONTACT
+If you have any questions regarding this projects, please feel free to email me at mkhanh545@gmail.com.